Locally equivalent Floer complexes and unoriented link cobordisms: Link Floer homology

-We call a south-west region $S$ of $\R^2$ \emph{centered} if $(0,0)$ belongs to the boundary $\partial S$ of $S$.
-Consider where $k\in\R$.
+We call a south-west region $S$ of $\mathbb R^2$ \textbf{centered} if $(0,0)$ belongs to the boundary $\partial S$ of $S$.
+Consider where $k\in\mathbb R$.
 We define the invariant $\Upsilon_S(L)$ as follows.
-Given a centered south-west region $S$ of $\R^2$, we say that We recall that the $\mathcal F$-level $\{j\leq 0\}$ coincides with the level $j^0$ of the algebraic filtration.
+Given a centered south-west region $S$ of $\mathbb R^2$, we say that We recall that the $\mathcal F$-level $\{j\leq 0\}$ coincides with the level $j^0$ of the algebraic filtration.
 Note also that Theorem \ref{teo:dim} implies $\dim_{\F}\cH^\infty_0(L)>1$ for links with three or more components, but $\dim_{\F}\mathcal F^{\{j\leq 0\}}\cH^\infty_0(L)$ is always equal to one.
-For this reason, in the definition of $\Upsilon_S$, we need the region $S_k$ not only to contain a generator of the total homology in Maslov grading zero, but also that such element is homologous to one which lives in the algebraic level $j^0$. \begin{cor} The real number $\Upsilon_S(L)$ is a link invariant for every south-west region $S$ of $\R^2$. \end{cor} \begin{proof} It follows immediately from Proposition \ref{prop:bounded} and Corollary \ref{cor:quasi_iso}. \end{proof} This corollary can also be proved by observing that each $\mathcal F^{S_k}\cC^\infty(\mathcal D)$ is a filtration indexed by $-k\in\Z$.
-Therefore, Theorem \ref{teo:quasi_iso} gives that the complexes of two isotopic links are filtered chain homotopy equivalent respect to such filtrations.
+For this reason, in the definition of $\Upsilon_S$, we need the region $S_k$ not only to contain a generator of the total homology in Maslov grading zero, but also that such element is homologous to one which lives in the algebraic level $j^0$. \begin{cor} The real number $\Upsilon_S(L)$ is a link invariant for every south-west region $S$ of $\mathbb R^2$. \end{cor} \begin{proof} It follows immediately from Proposition \ref{prop:bounded} and Corollary \ref{cor:quasi_iso}. \end{proof}